-Canon EOS 5D Mark IV review: Dual Pixel Raw
+Canon EOS 5D Mark IV: Dual Pixel Raw

-Dual Pixel Raw, which is a new innovation that is unique to the Canon EOS 5D Mark IV, utilises both photodiodes on the camera’s 30.4-million-pixel sensor.
-During Dual Pixel raw shooting, a single raw file saves two images into the file.
+Dual Pixel Raw is unique to the Canon EOS 5D Mark IV and utilises both photodiodes on the camera’s 30.4-million-pixel sensor.
+During Dual Pixel Raw shooting, a single raw file saves two images into the file.
 One image consists of image data from both photodiodes, while the other image is designed to record image data from just one set of photodiodes.
 This means the Dual Pixel Raw files contains a normal image as well as parallax information, which can be measured and subject distance information extrapolated.

 When a Dual Pixel Raw file is processed through Canon’s Digital Photo Professional (DPP) software, photographers are given the option to perform one of three types of unique image adjustments – Image micro adjustments, bokeh shift and ghosting reduction.

-Canon EOS 5D Mark IV review: Build & Handling
+Canon EOS 5D Mark IV: Build & Handling